 Due to the massive success of Google in identifying popular and relevant sites all the main search engine use back links to establish the sites seniority and relevance to certain keywords.

-Apart from certain Google Engineers there are not many people that know exactly how the back link algorithm works but we have a reasonable idea, which is generally believed to be, that If site has a link from another website that counts as a plus point and if that site is from a site in a similar industry and / or the keywords on the hyperlink are one of the sites targeted keywords then that is a bigger plus point, and so the plus points are added up to give a Google pagerank for each website page.
+Apart from certain Google Engineers there are not many people who know exactly how the back link algorithm works but we have a reasonable idea, which is generally believed to be, that If site has a link from another website that counts as a plus point and if that site is from a site in a similar industry and ⁄ or the keywords on the hyperlink are one of the sites targeted keywords then that is a bigger plus point, and so the plus points are added up to give a Google page rank for each website page.

-Previously important but now not really read by Google but only possibly by Yahoo and MSN and some of the smaller engines, it's import and for these to contain words from your page and nothing else, a meta tag:
+Previously important but now not really read by Google but only possibly by Yahoo and Bing and some of the smaller engines, it’s import and for these to contain words from your page and nothing else.